Publisher:- Microprose

 You start of at the Eastern shores of the Atlantic Ocean somewhere near the Bahamas islands with a ship and at least 2 new settlers.
 The ship you'll have is different, depending on your choice of nation and the settlers can also vary according to the difficulty settings.
 You can play as any of the countries shown on the left:- Spain, France, England and the Netherlands.
 All of them are reknowned maritime powers and all are sea powers of the late Renaissance era.

-characteristics of each of the nations are different, the end goal is the same:- independence from the mother country.
+It might be interesting to note that while the characteristics of each of the nations are different, the end goal is the same:- independence from the mother country.

 Briefly, the countries have these different traits which might influence the outcome of the game:-